 - a CCS OR

 - a person with a Master’s Degree and license in addictions counseling or Master's Degree and certification in addictions counseling OR

 - OR an approved Health and Welfare Clinical Supervisor (QP) under IDAPA 16.07.20.02

-C. Documentation of 270 hours of education specifically related to the IC & RC Performance Domains and Tasks which includes: Assessment, Counseling, Case Management, Alcohol and Drug Education, and Professional Responsibility (for more information, see Section II).
-No less than 30 hours in each domain.
+C. Documentation of 270 hours of education, no less than 30 hours in each domain specifically related to the IC & RC Performance Domains and Tasks which includes: Screening, Assessment and Engagement, Treatment Planning, Collaboration and Referral, Counseling, Professional and Ethical Responsibilities (for more information, see Section II).

-D. Six (6) hours of training in Professional Ethics specific to substance abuse counselors.
+D. Six (6) hours of training in Professional and Ethical Responsibilities specific to substance abuse counselors.
 The six (6) hours must include the following areas: federal and state laws, client welfare as a primary concern, professional competence supervision/development, financial issues, personal wellness, and relationships to professionals and institutions.

 Education is defined as: